FindoraNetwork/findora-wiki/docs/general/run-a-testnet-validator-node.md

 Before you can request Testnet FRA tokens you must locate the wallet address associated with your validator node.
 To do this, run `fns show` and locate the address under `Findora Address`

 An example of the result of `fns show` is below.
 Do not use the example address below.
-This is the address you will give out when requesting FRA testnet tokens.
+This is the (receiving) wallet address you will need when requesting FRA testnet tokens.

 ```shell
 Findora Address: